 Hey there!
 Welcome back to the blog.
-Today, we’re diving into a fundamental concept for financial literacy: Needs vs. Wants.
-This might seem simple, but understanding the difference is crucial for building responsible spending habits in our children.
+Today, we’re diving into a fundamental concept for financial literacy that impacts not only how we spend, but also how effectively we save: Needs vs. Wants.

 My Story: From Financial Struggle to Financial Literacy Advocate